Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 Trial game admins are new staff learning the ropes.
 They are permitted only the most basic of administrative tools and are not permitted to greatly alter the flow of rounds or grant special requests.
 Trial game admins are welcome to be a part of player reports and ban appeals on the forums, even if they weren't involved in the incident - doing so is a great way to show your understanding of the rules and involvement in the project.

 - Trial game admins are assigned to admin mentors who assist them during their trial phase.
+- Mentors should ideally share similar time zones and schedules with their assignees.
 - Should only possess restricted permissions.
 - Should not host admin events.